MarcBlattmann/EduSync/README.md

 Founded by Marc with a simple belief: getting good grades should be straightforward with the right tools.
 That's why we built EduSync - to make learning smarter and better organized.

 ---
-Made with ❤️ by the EduSync team
+Made with ❤️ by the EduSync team.